Christian Wück

 Christian Richard Wück (born 9 June 1973) is a German football coach and former professional footballer who played as an attacking midfielder or as a winger.
 He works as head coach of the Germany women's national team.

 Managerial career

 From early 2005 Wück was manager of lower-league club SV Enger-Westerenger.

 In January 2007 he became assistant coach at Rot Weiss Ahlen, before being appointed manager in the June.
 He was sacked in March 2009.

 In March 2024 it was announced that Wück would become manager of the Germany women's national team after the 2024 Summer Olympics, succeeding Horst Hrubesch.
+He signed a contract extension in January 2026.